 Oil Price Collapse

 Global oil prices started strong in 2020, averaging $64 per barrel in January.
 However, the pandemic drastically reduced global oil demand as businesses shut down and governments restricted travel.
 On April 14, 2020, air travel hit a low point of 87,534 travelers compared to 2.2 million that same day the year before.
 Also in April, oil prices plummeted to $19 per barrel globally and -$37 per barrel in the U.S. Prices then recovered later in the year, but never regained their January high.

-In December, 2020, the U.S. Energy Administration (EIA) predicted oil prices to average $43 per barrel by year’s end, and rise to $49 per barrel in 2021.
-U.S. prices would be slightly lower due to greater supply from domestic shale oil production.
+In December 2020, the U.S. Energy Administration (EIA) predicted oil prices to average $43 per barrel for the year, rising to an average of $49 per barrel in 2021.
+U.S. prices would be slightly lower due to a greater supply from domestic shale oil production.